 The Survivors/Los Sobrevivientes

 The Survivors/Los Sobrevivientes is based on the historically documented group of women, children and slave people who survived the battle of the Alamo.
-It’s an epic historical drama told by a diverse ensemble of people who didn’t make it into the history books.
-It’s an intimately drawn look at the surprising alliances necessary to survive the shifting and mercurial rule of Mexico’s fledgling democracy.
+An epic historical drama told by a diverse ensemble of people who didn’t make it into the history books, it’s also an intimately drawn look at the surprising alliances necessary to survive the shifting and mercurial rule of Mexico’s fledgling democracy.

 Developed through The Playwrights’ Center, A Jerome Travel/Study grant through South Texas and Mexico, at The Susanna Dickinson Museum and at LaunchPad at UCSB.

-Developed through The University of Texas and Kitchen Dog Theatre.
+Developed through The University of Texas and Kitchen Dog Theatre and Theatre Synesthesia.
 An NNPN Showcase Finalist.

 Annie is a modern dancer who, after witnessing the fall of the twin towers, heads to Japan to study Butoh.
 Ten years later she is diagnosed with cancer and returns to Butoh to prepare for her final dance.
 Still Now confronts us with the accelerated motion of a woman learning and losing her body.